 Here are some of the standard pricing models offered by MSPs:

-• Per Device: Works well for companies that are interested in a flat fee as per each device the MSP supports
+- Per Device: Works well for companies that are interested in a flat fee per each device the MSP supports

-• Value: Pricing determined on the basis that a single fee is applicable for managed services offered to the organization
+- Value: Pricing is determined on the basis that a single fee is applicable for managed services offered to the organization

 Managed Services Engagement Model

-While you are ready to select a qualified MSP for your business, what comes next is signing a service agreement with the provider.
-This is where a Managed Services Engagement Model comes into the picture – it captures the client’s specifications and requirements, manages the level of services provided, and mentions the pricing structure.
+When you are ready to select a qualified MSP for your business, you must sign a service agreement with the provider.
+This is where a Managed Services Engagement Model comes into play—it captures the client’s specifications and requirements, manages the level of services provided, and mentions the pricing structure.

-Here are few MSP Engagement Models which are available and commonly used:
+Here are a few MSP Engagement Models which are available and commonly used:

-• Hybrid Support Model – This employs a ‘mix and match’ approach wherein various services are clubbed to meet the organization’s various requirements.
-An example would be, a managed IT services client could probably need both application support and development work.
-These support teams could be either be split between off-shore and on-site.
+- Hybrid Support Model: This model employs a ‘mix and match’ approach, combining various services to meet the organization’s requirements.
+For example, a managed IT services client could probably need both application support and development work.
+These support teams could be split between off-shore and on-site.

-• Managed Service Model – This model attributes the highest roles and responsibilities to MSP’s as they are in charge of its entire IT infrastructure.
-Hence, in this model, the organization can feature few or no IT resources, and the MSP is solely responsible for all the services.
+- Managed Service Model—This model attributes the highest roles and responsibilities to MSPs in charge of the organization’s entire IT infrastructure.
+Hence, the organization can feature few or no IT resources in this model, and the MSP is solely responsible for all the services.

-• Application Support Model – This model offers technical service to rectify application issues and employs either basic help desk service or in-depth tech, help model.
-It could also extend to staff augmentation services, which involves adding on-site IT staff, purely based on the technical expertise/skill set needed and pay calculated for hours put in at work.
+- Application Support Model—This model offers technical service to rectify application issues and employs either basic help desk service or an in-depth tech help model.
+It could also extend to staff augmentation services, which involves adding on-site IT staff purely based on the technical expertise/skill set needed and pay calculated for hours put in at work.

-• Flexible Model – Suitable for small businesses, this model offers a package that involves selecting a smaller IT support aspect at reasonable rates and doesn’t feature any dedicated resources for issue resolution.
+- Flexible Model—Suitable for small businesses, this model offers a package that involves selecting a smaller IT support aspect at reasonable rates.
+It doesn’t feature any dedicated resources for issue resolution.
 The pricing model offers support based on a fixed number of hours monthly or yearly.

 Being futuristic through Managed services